saucelabs/sauce-docs/docs/dev/cli/saucectl/usage/use-cases.md

 Set `HTTP_PROXY` and `HTTPS_PROXY` environment variables as specified above.
 All requests will go through the specified proxy server.

 :::note
-Authenticated proxies are supported too.
+Authenticated proxies are also supported.
 :::

 ### Docker Proxy Considerations